TrumpChainDev/docs/tutorials/getting-started/difference-between-using-ethereum-mainnet-and-ethereum-ropsten.md

 ---
 description: >-
-  Creating a community on Eram Studio requires to pick between using the Ethereum Mainnet and Ethereum Ropsten networks.
+  Creating a community on TrumpChain Studio requires to pick between using the Ethereum Mainnet and Ethereum Ropsten networks.
 So what is the difference?
 ---